 Medical Assistance Claims; Medical Assistance Liens; Amendments to Estate Recovery Statutes; Recovery of Benefits from Special Needs Trusts; Recovery of Benefits from “Zombie” Life Estates and Joint Tenancies; State Plan Update Regarding Recovery of Medical Assistance Benefits; Appendix A – Minnesota Department of Human Services Minnesota Health Care Programs Estate Recovery and Liens

 PART D: HOUSING AND THE ELDERLY

 Introduction; History and Overview of Minnesota Senior Housing Options

 Eviction from Long-Term Care Facilities

-Introduction; Nursing Homes; Assisted Living; Housing with Services; Memory Care; Veterans Homes; Other Long-Term Care Facilities; Appendix A – Survey of Nursing Home Transfer/Discharge Decisions; Appendix B – Significant Passages from Decisions Discussed in This Chapter
+Introduction; Nursing Homes; Assisted Living; Independent Senior Living; Memory Care; Veterans Homes; Other Long-Term Care Facilities; Appendix A – Survey of Nursing Home Transfer/Discharge Decisions; Appendix B – Significant Passages from Decisions Discussed in This Chapter

 – Laura Orr

 Introduction; Common Injuries; Liability Principles; Personal Injury; Wrongful Death; Punitive Damages; Settlement; Ethical Considerations; Arbitration Clauses; Conclusion

 – Mark R. Kosieradski & Joel E. Smith

 Table of Authorities